hdfiresky/Tutorials/backend_setup_guide.md

 # --- FastAPI App Initialization ---
 app = FastAPI(
     title="Multi-Agent Tutorial Generator Backend",
-    description="A secure backend to proxy requests to Gemini and a custom web scraper with key rotation.", version="2.4.0"
+    description="A secure backend to proxy requests to Gemini and a custom web scraper with key rotation and file logging.", version="2.6.0"
 )

 app.add_middleware(